aimer63/fire/docs/config.md

     Each entry is a dictionary with:

     - `year` (int): The simulation year (0-indexed) when this income step begins.
-    - `monthly_amount` (float): The nominal (not inflation-adjusted) monthly income paid from this year onward.
+    - `monthly_amount` (float): The monthly income expressed in today's money paid from this year onward until the next step.
+In between steps the amount is not adjusted for inflation.
+      From the beginning of the last defined step, income grows with inflation scaled by `income_inflation_factor`.
       Income is set to zero before the first step and after `income_end_year`.
-      After the last defined step, income grows with inflation, scaled by `income_inflation_factor`.
       If this list is omitted or empty, no income is paid at any time.

       _Example:_